how to join merchant navy

 Difference Between the Merchant Navy and the Indian Navy

-The basic difference between to join the Merchant Navy and to join Indian Navy is that the Merchant Navy is a private entity concerned with the transportation of goods, oil, natural gas, trucks, chemicals, cars, etc. On the other hand, the Indian Navy is concerned with the defense of our country and is a government-controlled entity.
+The basic difference between joining the Merchant Navy and joining the Indian Navy is that the Merchant Navy is a private entity concerned with transporting goods, oil, natural gas, trucks, chemicals, cars, etc. On the other hand, the Indian Navy is concerned with the defense of our country and is a government-controlled entity.

 Importance in Global Trade and Transportation